-No credit given for Mathematics because the "Mathematics" requirement may be satisfied by courses with little college-level math content.
+No credit given for Mathematics because the "Quantitative Reasoning" requirement may be satisfied by courses with little college-level math content.

 No credit given for Natural Science because science courses are only an option in the "Applied Arts, Sciences, and Humanities" requirement.